ellysheppard9630/product-leadership-playbook/06-meetings/05-project-checkpoint.md

 Large initiatives may benefit from multiple checkpoints.

-Smaller efforts may only require one.
+Smaller initiatives may only require one.

 ---